logicmoo/NomicMU/README.md

-[07:29] <dmiles> SitCalc of course seems overly pretentious when we think Tablia Rasa [07:30] <dmiles> Tabula Rasa is that humans are born blank slates and are neuro-tuned to having whatever we have [07:30] <dmiles> but humans are no more tabula-rasa than any spider, bird, mammael [07:31] <dmiles> i belive the Tabula Rasa myth has confused AI scientists into not being able to create AI [07:33] <dmiles> once it was determined that humans if hatched from an egg with [07:33] <dmiles> the gestation time comparable to a spider, reptile or fish... would come out walking and trying already to talk
-[07:33] <dmiles> it occurred to me
-[07:34] <dmiles> they be empty as all heck but they'd have all the infrastructure to start the ascent up to human intelligence
-[07:35] <dmiles> they'd be trying already to understand the complex language with no clue how to say or understand anything [07:35] <dmiles> but they would be already engaged in trying [07:36] <dmiles> they would already want to play [07:38] <dmiles> I was trying to say we just got confused when we saw babies bc they are not yet until around 18 months [07:38] <dmiles> even ready to have come out of the womb [07:38] <dmiles> so we mistakenly immagine the neurological development to be learning [07:39] <dmiles> anyways i've explained this many times in here.. so won't do that again
+[07:29] <dmiles> SitCalc of course seems overly pretentious when we think Tablia Rasa [07:30] <dmiles> Tabula Rasa is that humans are born blank slates and are neuro-tuned to having whatever we have [07:30] <dmiles> but humans are no more tabula-rasa than any spider, bird, mammael [07:31] <dmiles> i believe the Tabula Rasa myth has confused AI scientists into not being able to create AI [07:33] <dmiles> once it was determined that humans if hatched from an egg with [07:33] <dmiles>the gestation time comparable to a spider, reptile or fish... would come out [07:33] <dmiles>  walking and trying to understand the world   it occurred to me [07:34] <dmiles> they be empty as all heck but they'd have all the infrastructure to start the ascent [07:35] <dmiles> they'd be trying already to understand the complex language [07:35] <dmiles> with no clue how to say or understand anything [07:35] <dmiles> but they would be already engaged in trying [07:36] <dmiles> they would already want to play [07:38] <dmiles> I was trying to say we just got confused when we saw babies bc they are not neuro-functional [07:38] <dmiles> even ready to have come out of the womb [07:38] <dmiles> so we mistakenly immagine the neurological development to be learning [07:39] <dmiles> anyways i've explained this many times in here.. so won't do that again